How to Build and Grow An Etsy Email List: A Step-by-Step Guide

 • A discount code on the next purchase

-• A free phone or computer wallpaper
+• A freebie, like a phone or a computer wallpaper

 • Links to helpful resources

-• First access to your upcoming items
+• Early access to your upcoming items

 • An idea board with tips related to the things you sell